Strengthening cooperation for the sustainable and equitable management of marine resources

-Strengthen the international regulation of offshore oil and gas activities
+Mobilizing the international community to improve the regulation of offshore activities

 "Blue Ocean", a video of the "Ocean Initiative 2015" coordinated by Jean-Pierre Gattuso, research fellow at UPMC/CNRS and associate researcher at IDDRI, and Alexandre Magnan, research fellow at IDDRI.